Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Seven to 8 hours of sleep a night is important for your functioning and well-being.
 Cancer and cancer treatment can lead to a lack of sleep.

 Insomnia is a problem in either falling asleep or staying asleep.
-Insomnia may occur when you first learn you have cancer.
+Insomnia may happen when you first learn you have cancer.
 You may have problems with sleep throughout your treatment and for several weeks after treatment is finished.

 It takes 30 minutes or longer to fall asleep

-You wake up frequently during the night
+You wake up often during the night

 It takes 30 minutes or longer to return to sleep after you wake up during the night